Spherey/wav2midi-collection/solo/README.md

+# this converter is the highest quality wav2midi converter thus far.

+# HOW IT WORKS

-the "filterbank-zerocross" converter converts .wav files to .mid by using a filterbank algorithm to:
+## the "filterbank-zerocross" converter converts .wav files to .mid by using a filterbank algorithm to:
  1. separate an audio file into 128 bands before
  2. using the zero crossings of each band (they're all waveforms)